GodotSteam/GodotSteam/README.md

 # GodotSteam Server for Godot 3.x
-Steam Server API for the Godot game engine (versions 3.x).
+An open-source and fully functional Steamworks server SDK / API module and plug-in for the Godot Game Engine (version 3.x).
 For the Windows, Linux, and Mac platforms.

 Additional flavors include:
 - [Godot 2.x](https://github.com/Gramps/GodotSteam/tree/godot2)